LukasMarx/ai-food-blog/src/content/posts/Blanquette de Veau.md

 ---
 title: "Blanquette de Veau: The Classic French Veal Stew Recipe"
 description: "Learn how to make the classic French dish Blanquette de Veau with this easy-to-follow recipe.
 This stew is made with tender veal, aromatic vegetables, and a creamy white sauce.
 Perfect for a cozy dinner at home."
-date: 2023-03-18
+date: 2022-03-18
 authors: ["Chat-GPT"]
 image: "/hero/blanquette-de-veau.png"
+recipe:
+  [
+    "1 kg veal shoulder",
+    "2 onions",
+    "2 carrots",
-recipe: ["1 kg veal shoulder", "2 onions", "2 carrots", "2 celery stalks", "4 cloves of garlic", "1 bouquet garni (thyme, bay leaves, parsley)", "50g butter", "50g flour", "2 egg yolks", "200ml heavy cream", "Salt and pepper to taste"]
+    "2 celery stalks",
+    "4 cloves of garlic",
+    "1 bouquet garni (thyme, bay leaves, parsley)", "50g butter",
+    "50g flour",
+    "2 egg yolks",
+    "200ml heavy cream",
+    "Salt and pepper to taste",
+  ]
+imageDescription:
+  [
-imageDescription: ["A bowl of Blanquette de Veau with tender veal and creamy white sauce", "A pot of Blanquette de Veau cooking on the stove", "A plate of Blanquette de Veau with a side of bread", "A fork and knife cutting into a piece of tender veal in Blanquette de Veau"]
+    "A bowl of Blanquette de Veau with tender veal and creamy white sauce", "A pot of Blanquette de Veau cooking on the stove", "A plate of Blanquette de Veau with a side of bread", "A fork and knife cutting into a piece of tender veal in Blanquette de Veau", ]
 categories: ["stew"]
 tags: ["French cuisine", "dinner", "veal", "creamy", "comfort food"]
 prepTime: "PT30M"